batcholi/Archean_wiki/src/components/miscellaneous/Buzzer.md

 |0|Amplitude|0 to 1|
 |1|Frequency (Hz)|0 to 20000 (default: 440Hz)|

-> - To play multiple sounds simultaneously or multiple tones, you must use multiple buzzers.
+> - To play multiple frequencies simultaneously or multiple tones, you must use multiple buzzers.